 Beginning Birding Classes are held each spring and fall and taught by Jane Patterson, current President and Education chair for Baton Rouge Audubon Society.
 This class will cover the basics needed to get into birdwatching.
 We'll talk about binoculars and field guides and how to choose and use them.
 We'll talk about how to bring birds to your yard where you can see them up close.
 And we'll talk about how to take your newfound skills into the field.

-The Baton Rouge class will consist of a series of 4 lectures with 4 field trips (weather permitting) on the weekend (either Saturday or Sunday) after the class.
+There are generally two classes in Baton Rouge, both held at Hilltop Arboretum on Highland Road.
+One will be held in the afternoon and on the evening.
+Class will consist of a series of 4 lectures with 4 field trips (weather permitting) on the weekend (either Saturday or Sunday) after the class.
 Please try to attend all 4 classes and field trips.

 The Northshore class in Covington will consist of a series of 4 lectures with 4 field trips (weather permitting) immediately following lecture at the same location.
 Please try to attend all 4 classes and field trips.